Lord-Samuel/Bail-lite/README.md

 ## Implementing a Data Store

-- Baileys does not come with a defacto storage for chats, contacts, or messages.
+- Baileys does not come with a storage for chats, contacts, or messages.
 However, a simple in-memory implementation has been provided.
 The store listens for chat updates, new messages, message updates, etc., to always have an up-to-date version of the data.

 > [!IMPORTANT]
 > I highly recommend building your own data store, as storing someone's entire chat history in memory is a terrible waste of RAM.